Post job

 Psychology research assistants take charge of the operational and administrative tasks like mailing surveys, summarizing results, and managing correspondence.
 The research assistants identify the areas in need of improvement and score psychological tests.
 They prepare the interview questions and summarize test results.
 Their job involves responding to research-related emails and take part in project meetings.
 Also, they update the content of websites and prepare reports of their progress.
 The skills they need in carrying out this job include communication, critical thinking, attention to detail, and technical skills.

-As far as similarities go, this is where it ends because a communications consultant responsibility requires skills such as "project management," "strategic communications plan," "corporate communications," and "communications materials."
+While similarities exist, there are also some differences between communications consultants and public affairs specialist.
+For instance, communications consultant responsibilities require skills such as "project management," "strategic communications plan," "corporate communications," and "communications materials."
 Whereas a public affairs specialist is skilled in "news stories," "veterans," "conduct interviews," and "news articles."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-Public affairs specialists tend to reach similar levels of education than communications consultants.
+Public affairs specialists earn the highest salaries when working in the government industry, with an average yearly salary of $76,898.
+On the other hand, communications consultants are paid more in the utilities industry with an average salary of $102,010.public affairs specialists tend to reach similar levels of education than communications consultants.
 In fact, public affairs specialists are 0.9% less likely to graduate with a Master's Degree and 0.5% more likely to have a Doctoral Degree.

 A media relations specialist's role is to help a company maintain good public relations through various forms of media, ensuring to convey their brand's purpose and message.
 Their responsibilities typically revolve around developing strategies and opportunities, producing newsletters and press releases, remaining updated with the latest trends, and even managing the company's social media platforms.
 A media relations specialist may also delegate tasks to writers and graphic designers, arrange schedules, and ensure that all goals are met within the expected deadline and budget.

-But both careers also use different skills, according to real communications consultant resumes.
-While communications consultant responsibilities can utilize skills like "web content," "project management," "strategic communications plan," and "external audiences," some media relations specialists use skills like "patients," "compassion," "excellent interpersonal," and "data entry."
+Each career also uses different skills, according to real communications consultant resumes.
+While communications consultant responsibilities can utilize skills like "web content," "project management," "strategic communications plan," and "external audiences," media relations specialists use skills like "patients," "compassion," "excellent interpersonal," and "data entry."

 Public relations is a strategic way of developing and maintaining a client's or company's public image through media coverage, appearances, and press releases by designing and developing events to raise funds or to spread awareness to the public regarding products, brands, or individuals.
 It involves research and evaluation of programs including financial, marketing, employee, or government relations using topics of public interest and news items.
 Due to our present technological innovations, public relations now use webinars, blogs, and downloadable resources under one convenient website.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a communications consultant is likely to be skilled in "project management," "strategic communications plan," "external audiences," and "corporate communications," while a typical public relations is skilled in "photography," "public speaking," "writing press releases," and "photo shoots."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a communications consultant is likely to be skilled in "project management," "strategic communications plan," "external audiences," and "corporate communications," while a typical public relations is skilled in "photography," "public speaking," "writing press releases," and "photo shoots."

-Public relations typically study at lower levels compared with communications consultants.
+Public relations earn the highest salary when working in the professional industry, where they receive an average salary of $56,027.
+Comparatively, communications consultants have the highest earning potential in the utilities industry, with an average salary of $102,010.Most public relations achieve a lower degree level compared to communications consultants.
 For example, they're 7.8% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.